Favorite Things: Heritage Hall

 When you are walking by Heritage Hall, there is this indescribable feeling of timelessness in the design of the building.
 It is amazing to think that nearly 200 years ago there was a fascination with the art, architecture, philosophy and government of a culture more than 1,000 years prior that would inspire not only the democratic ideals of our founding fathers, but also the design of our nation’s Capitol Building as well as many of the homes of our nation’s most elite citizens.

-The ambitious nature of Heritage Hall lived on past its original construction in 1811 to the radical changes its owner, Dr. Jones, made to transform it in the 1840s or 1850s into the Greek Revival masterpiece you see today.
-And not just any white column mansion would do, Dr. Jones made sure only two of his home’s six columns displayed the unique square shape that sets Heritage Hall apart from the other Greek Revival homes seen about Madison.
+The ambitious nature of Heritage Hall lived on past its original construction in 1811 by Dr. William Johnston to the radical changes its next owner, Dr. Elijah Evans Jones, made to transform it in the 1840s or 1850s into the Greek Revival masterpiece you see today.
+And not just any white-columned mansion would do, Dr. Jones made sure only two of his home’s six columns displayed the unique square shape that sets Heritage Hall apart from the other Greek Revival homes seen about Madison.